 What is a registered office address?

 The registered office address is the main requirement for setting up a company in Europe.
 It is an officially registered seat that can be used for legal correspondence with governmental institutions (example: Companies House in the UK).
-While the law does not require you to register the address in the city of your business operations, you must still establish it within the country’s borders where you’ve registered the entity.
-For example, if you will be conducting your business activities in Prague, you must have a registered office within the Czech Republic territory.
-It is important to note that a registered office address must be located in the same country as the head office (in some countries, the addresses must match).
+While the law does not require you to register the address in the city of your business operations, you must still establish it within the borders of the country where you’ve registered the entity.
+For example, if you will be conducting your business activities in Prague, you must have a registered office within the territory of the Czech Republic.
+It is important to note that a registered office address must be located in the same country as the head office (in some countries, the addresses must match as well).

 Prices for registered offices vary between the European countries.
 For example, such a service could cost between 120 – 250 EUR in Germany per month, and as little as 39 EUR per month in the Czech Republic.